Retirement Plan FAQ

 A. This feature of the tax law provides a tremendous benefit for ministers.
 Section 107 of the IRS code permits a minister of the gospel to exclude from gross income a church designated housing allowance.
 Further, a special Revenue Ruling by the IRS (Rev. Rul.
 75-22) allows Servant Solutions to designate the housing allowance for retired ministers as coverage applicable to their church retirement income.
 See Who is a Minister for Tax Purposes? for more information.

 Q. How do I know if I am putting away enough money for retirement?

 A. Servant Solutions provides some wonderful tools to help you answer this question.
 The Saving for Retirement Worksheet is available upon request and on this website.
 The worksheet has all the tables and calculations to help you know if you are contributing enough.
-If you would like additional help answering this important question, we would encourage you to complete a financial roadmap with our Certified Financial Planner.
+If you would like additional help answering this important question, we would encourage you to contact us to arrange for a consultation with our Certified Financial Planner.